China's domestic aviation recovers, but only mildly, from virus shutdowns

 The rebound in China has been hampered by the slower-than-expected recovery in broader economic activity.

-Air China Ltd, China Southern Airlines Co Ltd and China Eastern Airlines Corp Ltd said this week they were looking to defer airplane deliveries despite a gradual rebound in capacity, according to analysts who listened to post-results teleconferences.
+Air China Ltd (601111.SS), China Southern Airlines Co Ltd (600029.SS) and China Eastern Airlines Corp Ltd (600115.SS) said this week they were looking to defer airplane deliveries despite a gradual rebound in capacity, according to analysts who listened to post-results teleconferences.

 China Eastern said it had aimed to operate 40%-50% of its domestic flights in March but there was demand for only around 30% based on bookings, according to BOCOM International analyst Luya You.